konomu/lagrange-personal/_posts/2024-08-24-wa-ga-emphasis.md

 ![Spectra of は and が](assets/img/spectra.jpg)

-The idea behind this model is that the two usages of は and the two usages of が we've introduced are not separate from each other.
+The idea behind this figure is to illustrate that the two usages of は and the two usages of が I introduced are not mutually exclusive.
 Every usage of は or が falls somewhere on the spectrum.

 Generally speaking, there are three categories of は.